Major Course of Study

 Electives may be used for several different purposes.
 For example, students who are undecided about their eventual majors may decide to use some portion of their electives to explore the various departments or fields they are considering.
 Students more certain of their academic and professional goals may choose to use electives to explore areas of secondary interest.
 Still other students focus first on departmental or General Institute Requirements, deferring subjects of a more supplemental nature until a later year.
 The study of a language may also be started or continued.

-Freshmen should select electives that best suit their individual needs.
+First-year students should select electives that best suit their individual needs.
 There are several hundred subjects without prerequisites that are especially appropriate for first-year students.
 However, in general, any subject offered by the Institute is open to all students, provided they satisfy the prerequisites.

 Students may earn a bachelor's degree with two majors by successfully completing the GIRs and the departmental requirements for each major.
 To add a second major, a student must apply to the Committee on Curricula (COC) by Add Date of his or her penultimate term.
 Applications submitted after this deadline will be considered by the COC at its discretion on a case-by-case basis.

-A double major program should be completed in eight to ten academic terms and should be planned in advance.
+A double major program should be completed in eight to 10 academic terms and should be planned in advance.
 A student's plan for completing both majors must be outlined in the application to the COC.
 The application must also include the expected completion date for the degree, and it must be approved by both programs.
 Students should consult Student Financial Services regarding any impact that pursuing a double major might have on their eligibility for MIT or federal financial aid, particularly if they anticipate needing more than eight semesters to complete their studies.

 Students must select a second major in a different area from the primary major.
 Students pursuing a double major may also complete up to two minors, but a minor may not be taken in the same area as either of the major programs.